dm5xx/minimal63/README.md

 - PCB from remoteQTH.com is not necessary, but makes things a lot more easy... https://remoteqth.com/arduino-web-switch.php

 Install newest Arduino IDE.
-Create dummy project. earch for it.
+Create dummy project. search for it in your windows explorer.
 Mine was in E:\OneDrive\Documents\Arduino

 Paste the content of "libraries" into "libraries" Paste minimal63 and minimal63_web into this folder.